 COVID-19 Note: Our submissions have doubled during the pandemic (in some weeks tripled) as so many artists have finally found time to finish projects and send them in.
 On the one hand, it’s wonderful to know that one aspect of the entertainment industry has actually grown during the crisis!
 On the other, it’s sobering to remember that many musicians have the extra time because they are out of work.
 We’re still listening to everything that comes in, and are especially happy to see the amount of theme-related releases and benefit albums.
 This being said, reviews will be hard to come by for the foreseeable future, so please know that we appreciate all that you do, regardless of review!

 1. We are open to reviewing all music that falls into the instrumental and/or experimental fields, but our emphasis is on the instrumental.
 While the experimental music we review may contain vocals, it is better defined as texture-based rather than lyric-based.
 Before submitting music, please read some of our reviews in order to familiarize yourself with the type of styles we cover.

 2. Our focus is on newer music, so preference is given to newer releases.
 Unreleased and recently-released music will be assigned top priority, while releases from past seasons will have a much smaller chance of coverage.

 3. Here’s how the process works.
-First, we listen to everything that comes in.
-Once a week, we compile a list of submissions including the public links only, and send these out to the staff along with brief descriptions.
+First, we preview everything that comes in.
+Once a week, we compile a list of submissions including streaming links only, and send these out to the staff along with brief descriptions.
 Our reviewers then have two weeks to pick up releases to hear in full.
 If they like a release, they sign up to review it.
 This means that in general, our reviews will be more positive than those on other sites, because no releases are ever assigned.
 This also explains why some submissions don’t get reviewed; it’s often a matter of taste and time as well as talent.